 Stuttgart might have had themselves a future goalkeeping star had Neuer's father, Peter, a policeman, not been transferred from Baden-Württemburg in Germany's south-west to Gelsenkirchen before his birth.
 His family, notably his brother Marcel, provided a support network for 'Manu', even keeping the future FIFA 2014 World Cup winner out of trouble with teachers at school.
 "Manuel isn't a born artist," explained Marcel, who is a year older and currently referees in the Gelsenkirchen area.
 "So I would quickly draw his art homework and take it to him in class, saying: 'Oh Manuel, you'd left your art homework at home again.'"

 Perhaps Neuer might have drawn better wearing gloves, because as soon as he pulled them on, he clearly needed no help.
 When Schalke number one Frank Rost was injured, Neuer was handed his Bundesliga debut on 19 August 2006, aged 20.
 Yes, of course, he kept a clean sheet, the first of 19 that season as Schalke finished Bundesliga runners-up.

-Within eight months of that game in Aachen, he went from being the youngest and lowest-ranked of the club's three 'keepers to being the oldest and the number one with Schalke's current captain Ralf Fährmann one of those behind him.
+Within eight months of that game in Aachen, he went from being the youngest and lowest-ranked of the club's three 'keepers to being the oldest and the number one with Schalke's later captain Ralf Fährmann one of those behind him.
 He seemed to take it all in his stride, but perhaps all was not what it seemed.
 "I was actually incredibly nervous," said Neuer after making his top-flight bow.
 "Guess I fooled everyone!"